sanketnagare/genainotes/README.md

-# GenAI Course Notes
+# GenAI Study Notes

 Welcome to my comprehensive notes on **Generative AI**, **Deep Learning**, and **Neural Networks**!

-## About This Course

-This documentation contains detailed notes covering foundational concepts through advanced topics in Generative AI.
+These are my personal study notes covering foundational concepts through advanced topics in Generative AI.
 The content is organized into several modules:

-### 📚 Course Modules
+### 📚 Study Modules

 - **Module 1: Overview of GenAI**
   - Introduction to AI, ML, and GenAI concepts